Jrbiltmore/HowToMakeBiologicalWeapons/README.md

-# Begging for rescue from these corrupt cops, judges and lawyers
+# Begging for rescue from these corrupt cops, judges and lawyers.
+Tired of being robbed and forced to sleep in pepertree park all day and a car wash at night

 ### **README for Quantum CRISPR**